1meekay/directory/README.md

 Message to viewer:

+1) Should you choose to run the program, be sure to uncomment out the first_run() function at the end of the program.

-Due to my hiding of the Twilio credentials, the SMS function inside of my program will not work unless you create your own.
+2) Due to my hiding of the Twilio credentials, the SMS function inside of my program will not work unless you create your own.